Skip to content

 Men planting a plant in a field as a solution to desertification

-Trees for the Future also accomplishes these monumental tasks in a way that is affordable.
-Even scholars agree that agroforestry systems are one of the most cost-effective and efficient ways to improve soil health¹¹, and Trees for the Future is accomplishing this with our Forest Garden Approach.
-In the semi-arid places of West Africa where the Food and Agriculture Organization estimates that the Sahara Desert is moving at an annual rate of five kilometers—a dusty frontline that smothers livelihoods and robs families of fertile land—the solutions need to move faster.
-Proactive measures need to be taken to protect households from environmental and economic shock, and investments need to be made in the future of the land and people.
-Trees for the Future has invested in thousands of farmers across Sub-Saharan Africa and helped to approve the lives of more than 26,000 people – all through the power of trees.
-The work of TREES is literally grounded in a philosophy of advancing soil health, food security, climatic stability, nutrition, and ultimately, peace.
+Trees for the Future also achieves these monumental tasks affordably.
+Moreover, scholars agree that agroforestry systems are among the most cost-effective ways to improve soil health¹¹.
+Trees for the Future accomplishes this through the Forest Garden Approach.
+In the semi-arid places of West Africa, where the Food and Agriculture Organization reports that the Sahara Desert advances five kilometers annually — a dusty frontline that threatens livelihoods — solutions must move faster.
+Therefore, proactive measures should protect households from environmental and economic shocks.
+Additionally, investments must support the future of both land and people.

 It’s time to stop treating our soil like dirt